kohesive/injekt/README.md

 Injekt.addFactory { ComplexParser.loadFromConfig("some/path/parsing.conf") }
 ```

-Where people service has default value for constructor parameter that receives the value from Injekt:
+Where `PeopleService` has default value for constructor parameter that receives the value from Injekt:
 ```kotlin
 class PeopleService(db: DataSource = Injekt.get()) { ... }
 ```

-THen you can inject `PeopleService` into your code whenever you want to use it:
+Then you can inject `PeopleService` into your code whenever you want to use it:

 ```kotlin
 class PeopleController {